vllm-project/llm-compressor/examples/quantizing_moe_fp8/README.md

 ## Creating a Quantized MoE Model

-This example leverages `LLMCompressor` and `Compressed-Tensors` to create an FP8-quantized `Mixtral-8x7B-Instruct-v0.1` model.
+This example leverages `llm-compressor` and `compressed-tensors` to create an FP8-quantized `Mixtral-8x7B-Instruct-v0.1` model.
 The model is calibrated and trained using the `open_platypus` dataset.

 You can follow the detailed steps below or simply run the example script with: